 The general recommendation is to feed your baby on demand.
 This means that you breastfeed whenever you notice signs that your baby is hungry, such as when he or she is eagerly sucking on fingers or rooting.
 This strategy also helps you produce more milk and ensures that the baby is well nourished.

 During the first 2 weeks, on-demand feedings usually occur every 1 to 3 hours (about 8 to 12 feedings in a 24-hour period).
 You may have to wake a sleepy baby to feed him or her in the first few days after birth.
 These early feedings often are short.
 Sometimes a newborn breastfeeds for only a few minutes on each breast or only on one breast.
 These feedings are important to increase your milk supply over the first few days.
-Try to let your baby breastfeed at least 15 minutes on a breast.
+Let your baby decide how long to nurse.
 This allows your baby to get the foremilk, which has water and needed nutrients, and hindmilk, which has more fat and calories to satisfy your baby's appetite.
 Over time, feeding sessions will become longer.

 At around 3 months of age, feedings may become less frequent.
 Your baby is able to drink more milk at one time, and your milk supply naturally increases as your baby's needs increase.